Astra-API/slate/source/includes/schema/asset.md

 Astra currently supports SPOT and PERPETUAL assets.
 Support for DATED FUTURES and OPTIONS is currently a work in progress.
 </aside>

 A dated future is a derivative financial contract, specifying the purchase or sale of an asset at a predetermined price, with settlement occurring on a specific future date.
-ASTRA represents dated futures through `DATED_FUTURE`.
+Astra represents dated futures through `DATED_FUTURE`.

 > Sample DATED FUTURE